PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 requires the intentionally absent owner module.
 Ruff, bytecode compilation, and whitespace validation pass.
 The unconsumed-result inventory remains 46 and the phase-result store remains unchanged.

+## Extract the layout-pass-set-1 QLinear/attention boundary

+`passes/layout_pass_set_1_qlinear_attention_recovery_orchestration.py` now
+owns the characterized pair.
+It forwards the exact embedded `ModelIRPassContext` to public QLinear/Mean/Concat recovery, then forwards the original callback-bearing `LayoutRecoveryContext` to public final layout/reshape/attention recovery.
+Both complete nested tuples are returned in source order without copying, flattening, or normalization.

+The lowerer replaces only the two observation-only locals with `_layout_pass_set_1_qlinear_attention_recovery_results`.
+The recorded dequant-Mean and InstanceNorm phases remain the immediate boundaries.
+Both lowerer compatibility wrappers, the independent layout-pass-set-2 QLinear and layout-recovery-prefix routes, and every callback path remain available.

+Ten stale structural assertions now follow the outer owner while continuing to verify the independent direct routes.
+Sequential validation passes: focused `3`, affected `394`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff,
+bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 46 to 45.